jacurtis813/blog-spot/README.md

 8. Created comments for the HTML.
 Clean up and format set.
 9. Created comments for the CSS.
 Clean up and format set-simplify.
 10. Set up the second section of the HTML to begin the next article.
+11. Research (how to letter space follow up how to word space).
+Two seperate properties.
+12. Apply the property and the value set for the letter spacing in our dates.
+13. Apply the color for the dates along with the spacing.
+14. Use google dev-tools to help create the padding for the border-left in the first line paragraphs.
+15. Use/ embed the requested font into the document, using google fonts.
+16. Apply font changes and the color of those fonts.